 -

-Day 1, travel from London to Hamburg by train, see the London to Hamburg timetable.
-For example:
+Day 1, travel from London to Hamburg by train, with a choice of departures:

 Leave London St Pancras at 09:01, change Brussels Midi & Cologne Hbf, arriving Hamburg Hbf 19:14.